rgksugan/knowledge/3-resources/books/Mindset.md

 ## Highlights
 > Next time you’re tempted to surround yourself with worshipers, go to church.
 In the rest of your life, seek constructive criticism.

+> One of the key things that the successful businessperson must be good at is negotiation.

+> A no-effort relationship is a doomed relationship, not a great relationship.

+> A good teacher is one who continues to learn along with the students.

 ## Contents

 ## The Book in 3 Sentences